 |Business Investor Stream (for those who want to start or buy a business in Manitoba)||Entrepreneur Pathway (for applicants who want to start a business in Manitoba)|

 Farm Investor Pathway (for those who want to start and operate a farm in rural Manitoba)

-For detailed information on each which stream is right for you, visit our page here.
+For detailed information on which stream is right for you, visit our page here.

 How Does it Work?

-In order to apply for a provincial nomination, you will need to submit an Expression of Interest (EOI), which is basically an online profile which is entered into a pool and ranked against other eligible applicants, based on factors such as language proficiency, age, work experience, education, adaptability and risk assessment.
+In order to apply for a provincial nomination, you will need to submit an Expression of Interest (EOI), which is basically an online profile that is entered into a pool and ranked against other eligible applicants, based on factors such as language proficiency, age, work experience, education, adaptability, and risk assessment.

 Step 2: Apply for the MPNP

 If you are selected among the highest-scoring applicants you will receive a Letter of Advice to Apply (LAA) or an invitation to apply for the MPNP.